Trends

 Does the proportion of people with disability (aged 65 and over) satisfied with the quality of assistance received from formal service providers vary by severity of disability?

 The data in the graph and the table below show the proportion of people with disability aged 65 and over who are satisfied with the quality of assistance received from formal service providers, grouped by disability severity.
-In 2018, the proportion of people with disability who were satisfied with the quality of assistance received from formal service providers was 81% for people with severe or profound disability and 87% for people with other disability status.
+In 2022, 85% of people with severe or profound disability were satisfied with the quality of assistance received from formal service providers, compared with 86% for people with other disability status.

 More detailed data by age group are shown in the table.